Medically Reviewed By

 Doctors Who Perform P/D for Pleural Mesothelioma

-A few more specialists who perform P/D for mesothelioma are:
+A few specialists who perform pleurectomy/decortication for mesothelioma are:

 Finding Surgical Treatment in the VA Health Care System

-A lot of veterans with mesothelioma don’t see a specialist.
-They instead rely on a general oncologist, who might not know how to treat this cancer.
+Veterans diagnosed with mesothelioma typically do not see a specialist.
+They instead rely on a general oncologist, who may not have the knowledge to effectively treat diffuse malignant mesothelioma.
 This lack of experience could cause veterans to miss out on a longer life.

 The U.S. Department of Veterans Affairs has three hospitals with mesothelioma programs.
 These hospitals are specifically for veterans with VA health insurance, which is free.
 For most veterans with mesothelioma, VA health care is free of copays.

-Dr. Hassan Khalil leads mesothelioma treatment at the Boston VA.
-Dr. Taylor Ripley, with the help of Dr. Lorraine Cornwell, heads the Houston VA program.
-Both centers offer mesothelioma pleurectomy with decortication as a surgical option for veterans.
+Dr. Taylor Ripley, with the help of Dr. Lorraine Cornwell, heads the Houston VA program and Dr. Robert Cameron sees patients at the West Los Angeles VA Medical Center.
+Both centers offer pleurectomy/decortication as a surgical option for veterans with pleural mesothelioma.

 If you need help signing up for VA health insurance or contacting any of these VA hospitals, reach out to LCDR Carl Jewett.
 Carl is a veterans support advocate who has close connections with mesothelioma surgeons.